 The failure: What most brutal people would choose to define as “my failure” in terms of monetary accomplishments and would boast about theirs, I would like to call it as my awakening.
 A beginning that is yet to begin.

-I suffered on health fronts dramatically (details of which needs another story) and I could see people making me a prey to their inhuman mockery and momentary judgements.
+I suffered on health fronts dramatically (details of which need another story) and I could see people making me prey to their inhuman mockery and momentary judgments.
 I fumbled, I faltered, I fell, I failed and I failed mentally.
 I fell only to get up again.
-The mockery, the scrutiny, the betrayal, the abandonment, the denial, the non-acceptance, the void within, my estrangement from myself, the competition, the pressure, the jealousy, the emotional yielding to a few people and a lot, that I could decrypt only later and understood all that has been happening to me until now.
-All of this coming from strangers was bothersome for a while, but coming from foes in the form of friends, was the most heart breaking part, and shook me to the core.
+The mockery, the scrutiny, the betrayal, the abandonment, the denial, the non-acceptance, the void within, my estrangement from myself, the competition, the pressure, the jealousy, the emotional yielding to a few people, and a lot, that I could decrypt only later and understood all that has been happening to me until now.
+All of this coming from strangers was bothersome for a while, but coming from foes in the form of friends, was the most heartbreaking part, and shook me to the core.

 Thankfully, nature follows its own way of balancing, the harsh and the kind.
 There were few good souls in my case (again sometimes known, sometimes unknown) who may not have been present physically.
-But yes were present significantly enough to give me, the then much needed mental rinsing.
-This rinsing became therapeutic for me and casted its results positively.
+But yes were present significantly enough to give me, the then much-needed mental rinsing.
+This rinsing became therapeutic for me and cast its results positively.
 Thanks to them.
 I do not want to put names, lest it may dilute the beauty of it.

 What was left thereafter in me, was a dawned and relieved heart.
 The strength to love my scars (psychological or physical).
-I dealt with my health in all positive aspects, and corrected many of my pathological levels like that of cholesterol, migraine, high blood pressure, hormonal imbalances etc. which sadly had hit me in the prime of my youth.
-Not just this, prior to these, there have also been three specific individual incidents, when I had suffered fractures in my clavicle, left palm and my right foot respectively.
+I dealt with my health in all positive aspects and corrected many of my pathological levels like that of cholesterol, migraine, high blood pressure, hormonal imbalances, etc. which sadly had hit me in the prime of my youth.
+Not just this, prior to these, there have also been three specific individual incidents, when I had suffered fractures in my clavicle, left palm, and right foot respectively.
 These were still easier to deal with, as compared to fighting the internal void.

 I am still in the process of taking control of all of them, and keep making myself double sure so I do not collapse into that reverse spiral.
 I re-imbibed in me, my dormant hobbies.
 I started to feel them again closely.
 The art started happening to me all over again, in bits and parts.
 And made me stronger with each passing day.